ThomasCorcoral/minifier/README.md

-## Quel est ce projet ?
+## What is this project?

-Un minifier est un programme qui permet de condenser un fichier.
-Celui-ci permet de condenser un fichier html ou css.
-Le but de condenser un fichier de ce type est de prendre moins de place sur le serveur et être charger plus rapidement.
+A minifier is a program that condenses a file.
+It condenses an html or css file.
+The goal of condensed a file of this type is to take up less space on the server and be loaded faster.

 ## Demo

 ![Preview](https://github.com/ThomasCorcoral/minifier/blob/master/minifier.png)

-## Comment a-t-il été réalisé ?
+## How was it done?

-Ce projet a été intégralement réalisé en Dash
+This project was entirely carried out in Dash

-## Guide d'installation
+## Installation Guide

-#### Etape 1
+#### Step 1

-Téléchargez le script minifier.sh puis allez dans le dossier
+Download the minifier.sh script and go to the folder

-#### Etape 2
+##### Step 2
-Changez les permissions (chmod +x ./minifier.sh
+Change permissions (chmod +x . /minifier.sh

-#### Etape 3
+##### Step 3
-Lancez le script ./minifier (dossier d'origine) (dossier destination)
+Run the script . /minifier (original folder) (destination folder)